seraph776/seraph776/README.md

 ## About Me

 - :electron: Pronouns: _El_
-- 🌱 I'm currently learning _Life_
+- 🌱 I'm currently learning _Python_
-- 🤝 I’m looking to collaborate on Python Projects
+- 🤝 I’m looking to collaborate on any Python Projects
 - 💬 Ask me about: Tutoring, Code Review, and Project Collaboration
 - 📫 You can reach me at [seraph776@gmail.com](mailto:seraph@gmail.com)
 - ⚡ Fun Fact: I love to draw and play chess! ♞